ivmartel/dwv-wordpress/readme.txt

 1. This brings you back to the editor and adds the gallery shortcode to the post,
 1. Click the `Preview Changes` button to see it in action!

-Warning: this works with wordpress version inferior to 6...

 = Error loading data =
 DWV supports most of the DICOM standard but it can sometimes fail to load data.
 Please refer to the [Dicom-Support](https://github.com/ivmartel/dwv/wiki/Dicom-Support) page on its wiki to see what it supports.
 You can test your data on the latest live version of DWV on its [demo](http://ivmartel.github.io/dwv/demo/stable/viewers/mobile/index.html) page.

-= Wordpress 5 blocks =
-Wordpress 5 introduced a new [block editor](https://developer.wordpress.org/block-editor/).
-This plugin is not yet compatible with the 'image' or 'gallery' blocks, you need to use a 'classic' block and then choose the ‘add media’ button to insert DICOM data in your posts.

 == Changelog ==